TROY, NORTH CAROLINA

 Smithsonian Art Inventory Control Number: NC000264.

-In front of Montgomery County Courthouse, at intersection of South Pearl and West Main Streets.
+In front of Montgomery County Courthouse, at intersection of South Pearl and East Main Streets.

 The inscription on the front of the pedestal reads: